kasrasadeghi/backbone/docs/notes on llvm.md

 ## Notes

+Return types and argument types in LLVM must match exactly.
+There is no implicit type-conversion.

 LLVM doesn't store string literals as char*'s.
 They're constants somewhere in memory and then casted to char*'s when used.